How to Grow Sweet and Tender Red Russian Kale

 Brassica napus subsp. pabularia ‘Red Russian’

-This heirloom variety has large leaves that are softer than other varieties, making it a welcome change from fall greens that require lots of cooking.
+This heirloom has large leaves that are softer than other varieties, making it a welcome change from greens that require lots of cooking.

-This variety also has a unique appearance with its frilly green leaves and purple-red stems.
-In fact, some people even cultivate it just for ornamental purposes, adding rich color to their fall gardens.
+The plant also has a unique appearance with its frilly green leaves and purple-red stems.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.